seancorfield/clj-new/README.md

 `<org-name>/<project-name>` (e.g., your GitHub username or organization name), or a dotted name, such as `my.project`.
-Leiningen's default behavior, of adding `.core` to a single segment name such as `foo`, can be achieved with `clj -X:new create :template lib :name foo.core`.
+Leiningen's default behavior, of adding `.core` to a single segment name such as `foo`, can be achieved with `clj -X:new :template lib :name foo.core`.
 Although very common in older Clojure projects, the use of a `core` namespace is really just a historical accident because it was Leiningen's default behavior!